That's Amorte: Plot

 Rick serves the family spaghetti, which Morty accidentally discovers came from a person's body.
 Rick shows Morty a planet where its inhabitants, who are otherwise identical to humans, turn into the best spaghetti in the universe if they commit suicide, but not if they die by any other means.
-Feeling guilty, Morty attends the funeral of the person they ate and reveals the truth to the people there.
+Feeling guilty, Morty attends the funeral of Lawrence Maps, the person they ate, and reveals the truth to the people there.
 After this, the planet's President turns the planet into a bleak, depressing dystopia to encourage more people to commit suicide so they can sell the spaghetti on the interplanetary market, which proves so popular they can't produce enough of it to meet demand.
 Rick attempts to mass-produce clones to source spaghetti from, who kill each other to prevent their bodies from turning into spaghetti.
 He then tries mass-producing artificial headless, one-armed torsos to make spaghetti from.
 The factory gets attacked by aliens protesting the poor taste of the new spaghetti and spaghetti-people protesting how the torsos are still people, and both groups destroy the factory in a suicide-bombing.
-Finally, Rick has one last terminally ill person, Fred Bunks, commit suicide on a live broadcast.
-Rick televises Fred's entire life, resulting in everyone vomiting at the horrors they are committing and turning everyone off spaghetti.
+As a result of not being able to fufill orders for more spaghetti the planet finds itself being invaded by alien species who want more spaghetti, causing the near collapse of their society.

+After Morty begs Rick to fix the problem he created, Rick finds one last terminally ill person, Fred Bunks, whom he convinces to commit suicide on a live broadcast while his entire life plays on a screen: After Fred flunked out of his engineering school, he broke up with his girlfriend Amber, and moved back with his parents.
+After Fred's parents passed away, he created a Lego equivalent known as Fredblox and found success.
+Fred reconnected with Amber, now married to Lawrence Maps with two children; Amber divorced Lawrence to marry Fred, and when she died she was buried next to Fred's parents.
+As Fred euthanizes himself, everyone vomits at the horrors they are committing and agrees to cancel the spaghetti trade.
 Later, Rick serves the family Salisbury steak, warning that its source is also horrifying.
 The family laughs this off, content to remain ignorant of its origin.

 In a post-credits scene, on a planet of sentient vacuum cleaners, a similar planet-wide broadcast reveals that vacuum bags come from deceased plant creatures, causing all the vacuums to vomit dust.